-After an early breakfast, we'll board our transport for the 2-hour drive to Punakha.
-The road heads back towards Simtoka Dzong and then picks up the east-west highway.
-Perched on a hill above the road, you can see the Hongsho Gompa, built in the 15th century by Ngawang Choegyal, a cousin of one of Bhutan's favourite saints - Lama Drukpa Kinley.
-Passing through the Hongshu check post, the road climbs up through maple and blue pine forests to the Dochu La (3050m).
-The pass is marked by many prayer flags and a large chorten.
+After breakfast, we'll board our transport for the 2-hour drive to Punakha.
+The road heads back towards Simtoka Dzong and then picks up the west-east highway.
+Perched on a hill above the road, is the prominent, 15th Century Hongsho Gompa.
+Passing through the Hongshu check post, the road climbs up through maple and blue pine forests to the Dochu La (3050m), a pass marked by many prayer flags and a large chorten.
 A viewpoint just above the chorten offers a magnificent panorama of the Eastern Himalaya, including all of the giant 7000 metre peaks of Lunana in north-eastern Bhutan.
 There's a café at the pass, where we can have a cup of tea and admire the spectacular views.
 Dropping down from the pass on a sinuous road, we lose around 1800 metres in altitude and, arriving at Punakha, we find ourselves in a sub-tropical valley where it is noticeably warmer.
 Punakha was the effective capital of Bhutan until 1955, when the seat of government moved to Thimphu.
-Before lunch, we will take a short walk through the rice paddies to visit Chimi Lakhang, a small temple built beside a bodhi tree and surrounded by prayer wheels.
-The temple is dedicated to the Devine Mad Monk, Drukpa Kinley, whose controversial approach to Buddhist teachings involved womanising, drinking and singing bawdy rhymes.
-Afterwards we visit Punakha Dzong, which provides the winter home for over 1000 monks.
+Here, we visit Punakha Dzong, which provides the winter home for over 1000 monks.
 The dzong is one of Bhutan's most impressive buildings; it was here that the first king was crowned in 1907 and also where the current, fifth king first donned the Raven Crown.
 Particularly impressive is the pillared hall, which is decorated with artwork depicting the most important scenes from the life of the Buddha and presided over by impressive giant gilded statues of Buddha, the Guru Rinpoche and Zhabdrung Rinpoche (or Bluebeard).
-If there's time before dinner, we can also drive to the nearby Nalanda Buddhist Institute and have the chance to meet the monks who study here and to observe their evening routine.
+If there's time, we can also drive to the nearby Nalanda Buddhist Institute to meet the monks who study here and take a short walk through rice fields to visit Chimi Lakhang, a small temple built beside a bodhi tree and surrounded by prayer wheels.
+The temple is dedicated to the Devine Mad Monk, Drukpa Kinley, whose controversial approach to Buddhist teachings involved womanising, drinking and singing bawdy rhymes.
+Overnight in Punakha.